Top 5 4th Quarter Trades of Al - GuruFocus.com

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-Alhambra Investment Partners LLC reduced their investment in ARCA:VTEB by 54,630 shares.
-The trade had a 2% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $48.69.
+Alpha Cubed Investments, LLC reduced their investment in NYSE:MET by 251,655 shares.
+The trade had a 1.19% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $71.63.

-Alhambra Investment Partners LLC reduced their investment in ARCA:RWO by 64,221 shares.
-The trade had a 1.89% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $40.14.
+Alpha Cubed Investments, LLC reduced their investment in NYSE:BBY by 202,201 shares.
+The trade had a 1% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $73.61.

 Please note, the numbers and facts quoted are as of the writing of this article and may not factor in the latest trading data or company announcements.